holidayextras/culture/technical-planning-meeting.md

 * When starting a new project
 * When adding new features or functionality
 * When the technical implementation is not clear for a feature iteration
-* When undertaking work that requires multiple teams to collaborate
+* When undertaking work that requires multiple teams to collaborate on a techincal solution

 ## Expected Outcomes